topicers/circuit/README.md

 16. Tests were rewritten using assertThat and Hamcrest.
 Made 10th commit.
 17. Moved some code to Parser - made WireHolder more cohesive.
 Parser is now accepts only lowercase wire identifiers as specified in task.
 Made 11th commit.
 18. Improved processing of wires.
 Made 12th commit.
+19. Added use of Optional to Wire class.
+Made small changes suggested by IDE inspections.
+Made 13th commit.